If you are looking to add freshness and variety to your back workouts and give yourself a new challenge, give this landmine row exercise a try.

 - Repeat for the desired number of repetitions on both sides.

-- Keep your core tight and don’t forget to exhale as you lift up and inhale as you lower back down.
+- Keep your core tight, and remember to exhale as you lift up and inhale as you lower back down.

 Named after legendary bodybuilder John Meadows.
 The combination of the bench and landmine attachment allows for a controlled and stable range of motion, which makes it an excellent option for targeting the upper back muscles.